code-chandan/MechaGrip/journal.md

 ---

 ## MechaGrip
-### [Day 1] Motor Hunt Begins
+### July 10th Motor Hunt Begins
-Spent the whole morning comparing servo motors and stepper torque ratings.
-Every "perfect" match was either underpowered or overpriced.
-Landed on a decently powerful MG996R Servo Motors with planetary gearbox.
-Overkill?
-Maybe.
-But MechaGrip deserves torque, not tears.
+Honestly, I spent my whole morning deep diving into servo motors and stepper torque stats, and it was a STRUGGLE.
+Every time I thought I found the one, it was either weak AF or way too pricey.
+In the end, I just went with an MG996R Servo Motor with a planetary gearbox ‘cause it packs a punch.
+Is it extra?
+100%.
+But honestly, MechaGrip deserves all the torque, no room for disappointment here.

-**Hours spent:** 3 hours
+Low-key flex: 3 hours of my life gone, but I did it for the grip.

 | Image | Description |
 |-------|-------------|